deepanshs/mrsimulator/docs/installation.rst

       # mac-os only
       use_accelerate = False

-    To link the mrsimulator package to the in-build apple's accelerate library, change the fields to
+    To link the mrsimulator package to the Apple's Accelerate library, change the fields to

     .. code-block:: python